 However, I HIGHLY recommend NOT leaving your awning out anytime you step out to go explore in town or while sleeping.
 The wind can brew quickly.

-Speaking of wind, Tomahawk RV Park does not provide fire rings nor do they allow campfires.
+Speaking of wind, Tomahawk RV Park does not provide fire rings nor do they allow campfires for good reason.
 It gets pretty dry in Nebraska so it’s understandable the reason why they disallow them.

 Tomahawk Municipal RV Park also does not provide an on-site laundry facility.
 However, there is a public laundromat within walking distance near the library and post office.